 How To Freeze Extra Raw Cookie Dough:

 Roll or scoop the leftover cookie dough into evenly sized portions.
-Then, place them on a parchment-lined cookie sheet in your freezer until frozen.
+Then, place them on a baking mat or parchment-lined cookie sheet in your freezer until frozen.

-Again, that’s for best flavor, the frozen dough will still be safe to bake and eat after 6 weeks.
+Again, that’s for best flavor, the frozen dough will still be okay to bake and eat after 6 weeks.

 How Should I Bake The Frozen Cookie Dough?